Updated: August, 2021

 Lesson 3.
-Others Have Thoughts About Us Even When We’re Not Talking!
+Others Have Thoughts Even When We’re Not Talking to One Another!

-This lesson helps quiet students better understand that even when they are silent, people are still thinking about them!
+This lesson helps students better understand that even when they are silent, people notice one another and have thoughts!

-Dilemma: Many of our quieter students think that if they’re not talking (or no one is talking), people around them aren’t having any thoughts about them.
-Sometimes people have reactions because our students aren’t participating or contributing during a social encounter.
+Dilemma: Many of our quieter students think that if they’re not talking (or no one is talking), people around them aren’t having any thoughts.
+Sometimes people have reactions because the students aren’t participating or contributing during a social encounter.

 - Select two students to role play a situation where they are spending some time together.

-- Student 1 stays silent, his speech bubble remains blank.
+- Student 1 stays silent, their speech bubble remains blank.

-- Student 2 isn’t talking either.
-But he notices that Student 1 doesn’t say anything.
-He starts to have a lot of little weird thoughts about why Student 1 doesn’t talk to him.
+- Student 2 isn’t talking either, but notices that Student 1 doesn’t say anything and begins to have confused or uncomfortable thoughts about why Student 1 doesn’t talk.

-- Have Student 2 write out his thoughts on his thought bubble.
+- Have Student 2 write out their thoughts on their thought bubble.
 (Student 2’s speech bubble stays blank as well at this point.)
 Some examples:

-- “Student 1 must not like it here, he never talks.”
+- “Student 1 must not like it here.
+Never ever talks.”

-- Now have Student 1 go back and fill in his thought bubble.
-Even if he’s silent, he is still having thoughts about the situation.
+- Now have Student 1 go back and fill in their thought bubble.
+Even if silent, they are still noticing and having thoughts about the situation.
 For instance, Student 1 may be thinking:

-- “He seems like a nice enough guy; I just don’t know what to say to him!”
+- “That person seems nice enough; I just don’t know what to say!”